 Articles of Incorporation in Illinois ask for:

-Foreign (out-of-state) corporations can use “A Guide to Qualifying Foreign Corporations” on the Illinois SOS website to find out how to qualify for corporation status in Illinois.
+Foreign (out-of-state) corporations can use “A Guide to Qualifying Foreign Corporations” on the Illinois Secretary of State website to find out how to qualify for corporation status in Illinois.
 The necessary form, called “Application for Authority to Transact Business in Illinois,” can be downloaded.
 It asks for information that the Illinois SOS needs if a foreign entity wants to do business in Illinois.

 Other relevant forms you may choose to add to your Illinois Articles of Incorporation are: